-- Install the oil drain bolts and fill in fresh engine oil. - Empty the fuel tank (Fuel will deteriorate if left for a long time).
+- Install the oil drain bolt and fill in fresh engine oil. - Empty the fuel from the fuel tank by the pump or siphon. - Empty the fuel system by running the engine at idle speed until the engine stalls (If left in for a long time, the fuel will break down and could clog the fuel system).